-'''

 python runtests.py

-'''

 Note that the tests require the mock library.
 To test against multiple versions of Django you can use install and use tox>=1.4.
-The tox command will run the tests against supported versions of Django and Python.:
+The tox command will run the tests against Django 1.3, 1.4 and the current Git master using Python 2.6.:

 '''

 Build all environments

 tox

 Build a single environment

-tox -e py37-2.2.X
+tox -e py26-1.3.X

 '''